Hillestad, Agder

-Hillestad is a village in Åmli municipality in Agder county, Norway.
-The village is located in the Tovdal valley along the river Tovdalselva.
+Hillestad is a village in Åmli Municipality in Agder county, Norway.
+The village is located in the Tovdalselva river valley.
 It sits about 4 km northwest of the village of Øvre Ramse and about 15 km northwest of the village of Dølemo.
-From 1908 until 1967, the valley was a separate municipality called Tovdal and during that time, Hillestad was its administrative centre.
 Tovdal Church is located in the village.

+History

+From 1908 until 1967, Hillestad was the administrative centre of the old Tovdal Municipality.